ShivanKaul/star-spec/draft-dss-star.md

 Each client report is as secret as the underlying client data.
 That means low entropy client data values could be abused by an untrusted Aggregation Server in a dictionary attack to recover client data with fewer than REPORT_THRESHOLD honestly generated reports.
-To mitigate this, clients boost the entropy of their data using an Oblivious Pseudorandom Function (OPRF) provided by a separate, non-colluding Randomness Server.
+To mitigate this, clients boost the entropy of their data using output from an Oblivious Pseudorandom Function (OPRF) provided by a separate, non-colluding Randomness Server.

 STAR also requires use of a client Anonymizing Server when interacting with the Aggregation